 This post contains affiliate links.

-When I came across some of those plastic beverage holders, I immediately thought of eyes and thought they would be perfect for owls.
+When I came across some of those plastic beverage holders, I immediately thought of eyes and that they would be perfect for owls.
 So, we gathered some other materials we had on hand to create our owls and got started with cardboard for the body and head.
 I cut out the shapes and the girls painted them with tempera.

 This particular cardboard was white so it worked out perfect for the tempera…if you use brown cardboard you may want to paint a quick layer of white paint or gesso so the paint will show up better.
 It also helps the paint adhere to the cardboard because tempera tends to flake sometimes.